 The Radio Signal Strength Indication (RSSI) obtained by Bluetooth can be used to estimate the proximity and duration of an individual’s exposure to patients diagnosed with COVID-19.
-This is because as the RSSI signal becomes stronger, it indicates a closer proximity.
+This is because as the RSSI signal becomes stronger with the help of an rf amplifier, it indicates a closer proximity.
 This proximity information can be used alongside timestamp data to estimate the distance between individuals over time.
 However, due to the nature of the radiofrequency signal, fluctuations in the RSSI make it difficult to associate a measured RSSI with an exact distance.
 Therefore, this project aims to measure the direct distance in feet between two devices by mapping RSSI to distance using deep neural networks.
 It is also shown that there is a threshold value which can minimise the number of false positives.

 Keywords: Contact Tracing, Bluetooth Devices, Machine Learning, COVID-19, Mobile App, Database, Privacy, Deep Neural Network, Google Tensorflow, Python